Burningham History, Family Crest & Coats of Arms

 - W. J. Burningham, who landed in America, in 1908

-- Percy Burningham, aged 22, who emigrated to the United States from Sidcup, England, in 1911
+- Percy Burningham, aged 22, who immigrated to the United States from Sidcup, England, in 1911

 - Dorothy Burningham, aged 27, who landed in America from Chichester, England, in 1911

-- Dorothy Burningham, aged 27, who emigrated to the United States from Sussex, England, in 1911
+- Dorothy Burningham, aged 27, who immigrated to the United States from Sussex, England, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)